usethesource/rascal-website/courses/Recipes/Basic/Factorial/Factorial.md

 #### Pitfalls

-* Typically writing recursive functions can be avoided using ((Statements-Visit)) and ((Patterns-Descandant)), so this example isn't very exemplary of typical Rascal code.
+* Typically writing recursive functions can be avoided using ((Statements-Visit)) and ((Patterns-Descendant)), so this example isn't very exemplary of typical Rascal code.